Antoinetest01/Project_Mobile_Application/README.md

 ## Important to download to get the code working:

-- SDK and Cmake :
+- SDK and CMake :

 Go to :
 Tools -> SDK Manager -> SDK Tools